TigerFan2029/AIMinex/README.md

-# MineralAI: An Open-Source, Cross-Platform GUI for Mineralogical Data Analysis and Visualization Using AI
+# MinexAI: An Open-Source, Cross-Platform GUI for Mineral Exploration Data Analysis and Visualization Using AI